 How to Remove Bottom Bracket Bearings?

-Inspect the threaded cups for tool fittings.
+Inspect the threading and threaded bottom bracket bearing cups for tool fittings.
 There are many different designs and tool options.
 When you have the correct tool which is needed, insert the tool fully and remove the non-drive (left-side) cup by turning counterclockwise, holding the tool firmly to the cup.
 Removing an internal sleeve, it’s important to take note of any spacers under the cup for reassembly.

 How to Replace/Change Bottom Bracket Bearings?